 The service then responds with text that is spoken back to the user (Sure.) along with the device-specific command.
 The device knows how to handle this command: it turns on its LED!

-The SDK lets you prototype devices quickly by embedding the Google Assistant into your device and then letting you add unique functionality with Device actions.
-You can prototype your device using the Python library, or in other platforms and programming languages using the service.
+Bring your ideas to life by embedding the Google Assistant into your project and then adding unique functionality with Device Actions.
+You can develop your project using the Python library, or in other platforms and programming languages using the service.
 Can't decide which one to use?
 Take a look at the Compatibility and feature support table to see the differences.